-Neuroscience track - maximum flexibility to tailor advanced coursework to fit individual education and research objectives b.
+c.
 Electives: In addition to the coursework listed above, students must complete a minimum of 10 elective credits of coursework.
-MD/PhD students can use 10 credit hours of medical school coursework to fulfill the Electives requirement.
-For most students, a maximum of 4 elective credits will come from Biochemistry (IND 408), Cell Biology (IND 409), Molecular Biology and Genetics (IND 410), or Foundations in Cellular and Molecular Biology (ANA 511).
-The remaining 6 (or more) elective credits are earned in upper level graduate courses and are chosen in consultation with the NGP Director and/or the student's thesis advisor.
+For most students, 4 elective credits will come from either Foundations in Modern Biology (modules 2, 3 and 4) (IND 431), Biochemistry (IND 408), Molecular Biology and Genetics (IND 410), or Foundations in Cellular and Molecular Biology (ANA 511) and all students are strongly encouraged to enroll in Introduction to Computational Neuroscience (NSC 547).
+The remaining 3 (or more) elective credits are earned in upper level graduate courses and are chosen in consultation with the NGP Director and/or the student's thesis advisor.